EricMFink/ProfessionalResponsibility/_drafts/Cases/Lane.md

 > A. At the hearing on January 27, 1995, he discussed his attempts to volunteer at the Creighton Legal Clinic.
 Catherine Mahern, the Director of the Clinic, has indicated that she and Connie Kearney had a meeting with him to discuss his role in the Clinic.
 At this meeting in September or October of 1994, it was reported that he was hostile and threatening.
 The next day, Catherine Mahern asked him to leave the Clinic and not return.
 He was again threatening, hostile and rude.

 B. On or about January 19, 1995, he was in attendance at a BAR-BRI Review at Creighton University.
 Apparently, he could not locate his keys and began accusing other attendees of taking his keys.
 Kay Strong was one of the individuals accused.
 He also accused Corby Gary and threatened to fight him.
 He also indicated to Mr. Gary that he would find out where he lived.
 As a result, he was asked to not participate in the BAR-BRI Review.
 An arrangement was made whereby he could review the tapes of the sessions by himself.
 Thomp Pattermann and Laura Pattermann were also witnesses to other disruptive behavior at the review sessions before he was asked to leave.
-Robert J. Launbenthal, an active member of the Nebraska and Iowa Bars, observed him making inappropriate and demeaning statements to a security guard at Creighton [371](https://scholar.google.com/scholar_case?case=11198991863788394859#p371)[\*371](https://scholar.google.com/scholar_case?case=11198991863788394859#p371) Law School during the early days of the BAR-BRI Review.
+Robert J. Launbenthal, an active member of the Nebraska and Iowa Bars, observed him making inappropriate and demeaning statements to a security guard at Creighton Law School during the early days of the BAR-BRI Review.

 > C. Shortly after his dismissal from the BAR-BRI Review, he spoke by telephone with Kay Coffey and Cindy Lilleoien of NCLE by telephone [sic].
 He was rude and threatening to both of the NCLE employees.
 There apparently had been a controversy regarding whether audiotapes or videotapes would be supplied.

 A hearing was then held by the commission, which Lane attended with his attorney.
 Through his attorney, Lane was permitted to cross-examine witnesses testifying before the commission and to present his own witnesses and evidence, and he himself testified.
 The commission found there was no evidence to support the assertion that Lane had been rude or threatening toward employees of the NCLE and that he had substantially complied with question 11 on the application by listing a civil judgment against him on his bankruptcy schedules that had been provided to the commission.
 The commission also found that although Lane failed to reveal his prior admissions to the Nebraska and Iowa bars, as the application form requested, the omission was not the result of an intent to deceive, but that it did indicate a casual attitude about compliance with instructions and the need to fully inform the commission.
 The commission further found, however, that Lane had acted in a threatening and intimidating manner while at the Creighton University legal clinic and at the BAR-BRI review course.
 The commission also found that Lane had intended to conceal the history of his temporary employment in Colorado, denoting a lack of candor in the application process.

-## REASONS FOR APPEAL

-Rule 15 provides: "The notice of appeal shall be accompanied by a written statement... setting forth the nature of the case, the reason for the appeal, and the facts and pertinent authorities upon which the applicant relies."

-Lane asserts seven reasons for appealing which, restated and summarized, claim that (1) the denial was untimely, (2) the evidence does not support the denial, and (3) the procedure employed in reaching the decision and reasons articulated for the denial deprive Lane of the due process and equal protection of the law guaranteed by the Constitutions of the United States and of this state.

-## TIMELINESS
+## Reasons for Appeal

-In averring that the commission's decision was untimely, Lane urges that it should have made its decision before permitting him to sit for the bar examination and that once the commission permitted him to take the examination, it was precluded from holding subsequent hearings into his fitness and character or passing on questions relating thereto.

-Rule 10 provides in relevant part as follows:

-> Any applicant who has failed to pass the bar examination or to be admitted on motion, or who has been refused permission to take the examination, may, within 30 days after the mailing of the notice of failure, or refusal of permission, or denial of admission on motion, request a hearing before the bar commission.

-Lane concludes therefrom that the only persons entitled to a hearing are those who (1) failed the bar examination, (2) were denied admission on motion, or (3) were refused permission to sit for the examination.
-He implies that because applicants in his position are not specifically referenced as being entitled to a hearing, it is inappropriate for the commission to continue its investigation into such an applicant's character and fitness.
-However, this contention fails to take into account Neb.Ct.R. for Adm. of Attys.
-3 (rev. 1992) (see appendix A), and Neb.Ct.R. for Adm. of Attys.
-9 (rev.1992).

-Rule 3 provides, in part: "A record manifesting a significant deficiency in the honesty, trustworthiness, diligence, or reliability of an applicant may constitute a basis for denial of admission."
-As an applicant is not admitted to the Nebraska bar until such time as he or she has taken the oath of admission, Neb.Ct.R. for Adm. of Attys.
-5E (rev. 1992), it follows that a deficient record could constitute the basis of a denial of admission any time until the oath of admission has been [372](https://scholar.google.com/scholar_case?case=11198991863788394859#p372)[\*372](https://scholar.google.com/scholar_case?case=11198991863788394859#p372) administered, including the period of time after the bar examination has been given.

-Appendix A, as referenced in rule 3, further empowers the commission to continue investigations into an applicant's character and fitness after the applicant has sat for the bar examination.
-The appendix states:

-> The primary purposes of character and fitness screening before admission to the bar of Nebraska are to assure the protection of the public and to safeguard the justice system....

-> ...
-The bar commission will administer character and fitness screening.
-It will perform its duties in a manner that assures the protection of the public by recommending for admission only those who qualify.

-> . . . .

-> ...
-The revelation or discovery of any of the following should be treated as cause for further inquiry before the bar commission decides whether the applicant possesses the character and fitness to practice law....

-See [_In re Application of Majorek,_ 244 Neb.
-595, 508 N.W.2d 275 (1993)](https://scholar.google.com/scholar_case?case=644688135602170679&hl=en&as_sdt=6,34).
-In order to fulfill its obligations to the public and the justice system, the commission is allowed to continue investigations of possible misconduct even after an applicant has taken the bar examination.

-Moreover, rule 9 provides that the commission is "to make recommendations to the court with reference to applicants for admission...."
-Not only does the rule not place any time restrictions on the performance of that duty, it goes on to provide that the "commission ... will, prior to the examinations, examine the proofs of qualifications filed in accordance with these rules and may make further investigation as to the qualifications of any applicant as it deems expedient."
-The rules therefore specifically contemplate that further investigation of an applicant may be necessary after the initial investigation made prior to the examination being given.

-Were the situation otherwise, an applicant could commit with impunity any number and variety of transgressions after taking the bar examination, for both the commission and this court would be powerless to deny admission to the bar.
-The first reason for appealing is therefore without merit.
+[Lane raised seven grounds for reversing the commission's decision, including that the evidence did not support denial of his application for admisssion.]

-## EVIDENCE
+## Evidence

 The second reason rests on Lane's premise that the evidence is deficient in two respects.
 First, according to Lane, it does not support the conclusion that he was hostile, threatening, and disruptive, and even if the evidence does so, the conduct is not such as warrants denial of admission to the bar.
 Second, again according to Lane, the evidence that he failed to disclose his previous temporary employment does not support the conclusion that he lacked candor, and if the evidence does so, the conduct does not warrant denial of admission to the bar.

-_Hostile, Threatening, and Disruptive Conduct._
+### Hostile, Threatening, and Disruptive Conduct

 At the June 9, 1995, hearing, various witnesses testified to events which occurred during September 1994 and January through February 1995.
 Two of the events are worthy of discussion.

 The first concerns Lane's involvement at the Creighton University legal clinic.
 Catherine Mahern, an associate professor of law at Creighton, as well as the director of the clinic, and Connie Kearney, an adjunct professor at the clinic, testified that Lane had come to the clinic in the spring or early summer of 1994 and offered to volunteer after school started again.
 On his first day, September 19, 1994, Lane accompanied Kearney and two law students to a juvenile court hearing.
 Lane asked to sit with the students at counsels' table, but Kearney told him that he should remain behind the bar.
 Lane responded that he was a licensed attorney, that he was in good standing, and that he wanted to sit with the students.
 Kearney again told him that she wanted him to remain behind the bar, to which Lane responded, "I'll remember this."
 Kearney testified that she took this statement as a threat.

 Mahern met with Kearney and Lane to discuss Lane's role in the clinic and to clear up any misunderstandings that might have occurred at the hearing.
-During the meeting, Lane stated that Kearney was the [373](https://scholar.google.com/scholar_case?case=11198991863788394859#p373)[\*373](https://scholar.google.com/scholar_case?case=11198991863788394859#p373) type of woman who does not know how to deal with men and is intimidated by them.
+During the meeting, Lane stated that Kearney was the type of woman who does not know how to deal with men and is intimidated by them.
 He also admitted what he had said to Kearney at the hearing and that he did not take it back.
 He told Mahern that while he could work with students, he would not work with women students.
 Finally, Lane stated that "those people in Colorado" had gotten to Mahern, that what they had told her was not true, that the record had been expunged, and that they could not prove anything.

 The next day, Mahern called Lane into her office and asked him to leave the clinic.
 Lane became very irritated and said that Kearney and a student were on the phones in the back room talking to each other about him in whispered voices or in code.
 When Mahern stated that he must have been mistaken, he said in a loud voice, "[D]on't you accuse me of auditory hallucinations, I've been accused of that before and it's not true."
 On his way out, Lane passed by Kearney's desk and asked that she keep him out of her phone conversations from now on.